 - Take-home marketing: The take-out craze will not subside following the end of the pandemic and operators will need to continue to promote the channel of delivery and experience.

 - New cleaning protocol: Initiate a new cleaning protocol to ensure all consumer-facing surfaces are sanitized on a regular basis.
+For convenience and a wide selection, you can choose to buy commercial cleaning products online.
 Turn this process into a confidence-building event for patrons as tables turn.

 - Mobile wallet payment and order: If the organization has not yet embraced mobile wallet and ordering, migrating to the emerging form of engagement will be essential as part of a return to dine-in experience.